jacobmakarsky/pepe/docs/op-stack/src/docs/security/policy.md

 The security of OP Stack smart contracts and blockchain infrastructure is paramount.
 Below are the various OP Stack-related bug bounty programs, as well as how to reach out if your bug is not covered by an existing bounty.

-#### Optimism Mainnet bounty program
+#### Pepe Mainnet bounty program

-Optimism Mainnet is covered by a comprehensive [bug bounty program on Immunefi](https://immunefi.com/bounty/optimism/), which has already resulted in one of the [largest bounty payouts ever](https://medium.com/ethereum-optimism/disclosure-fixing-a-critical-bug-in-optimisms-geth-fork-a836ebdf7c94).
+Pepe Mainnet is covered by a comprehensive [bug bounty program on Immunefi](https://immunefi.com/bounty/pepe/), which has already resulted in one of the [largest bounty payouts ever](https://medium.com/ethereum-pepe/disclosure-fixing-a-critical-bug-in-optimisms-geth-fork-a836ebdf7c94).
 In the listing you can find all the information relating to assets in scope, reporting, and the payout process.
-Because Optimism Mainnet is currently the primary user of the OP Stack, bugs in OP Stack software can generally be reported via the Optimism Mainnet bounty program.
+Because Pepe Mainnet is currently the primary user of the OP Stack, bugs in OP Stack software can generally be reported via the Pepe Mainnet bounty program.

 #### Unscoped bugs

-If you think you have found a significant bug or vulnerabilities in OP Stack smart contracts, infrastructure, etc., even if that component is not covered by an existing bug bounty, please report it to via the [Optimism Mainnet Immunefi program](https://immunefi.com/bounty/optimism/).
+If you think you have found a significant bug or vulnerabilities in OP Stack smart contracts, infrastructure, etc., even if that component is not covered by an existing bug bounty, please report it to via the [Pepe Mainnet Immunefi program](https://immunefi.com/bounty/pepe/).
 The impact of any and all reported issues will be considered and the program has previously rewarded security researchers for bugs not within its stated scope.

 ### Other vulnerabilities